PacificBiosciences/pb-assembly/README.md

 input_bam_fofn=input_bam.fofn
 ```

-Relative to setting FALCON parameters, FALCON_unzip is a breeze as the majority of the options have to do
+FALCON_Unzip configuration is quite simple as the majority of the options have to do
 exclusively with job distribution.
 The first and only setting in the [General] section is for `max_n_open_files`.
 During the read tracking stage the pipeline can be writing to many `.sam` files at the same time.
 This can cause
 problems with certain networked filesystems, so the default is to set `max_n_open_files=300`.
 Feel free to raise